How to Stop Ads on Samsung Galaxy S Series Phone

 Sick and tired of eBay’s advertisement?
 Learn how to stop eBay pop ups from our latest article on this topic!

 Remove Ads in Samsung Internet

 Let’s start where most of the ads come to your view — web pages.
-It’s not a secret that most of the websites out there display ads for keeping their business going and providing users with free content.
+It’s not a secret that most of the websites out there display ads to keep their business going and provide users with free content.
 And while this is okay for the most part, some of the online ads are way too intrusive: flashy, nagging, and unskippable.
-They steal your Internet traffic and battery life by loading “heavy” banners or videos, as well as put your device at risk of malware infection if you click them.
+They steal your Internet traffic and battery life by loading “heavy” banners or videos, as well as putting your device at risk of malware infection if you click them.